tsoporan/paest/README.md

 Install
 =======

-(Optional, recommended)
-1. Set up a virtualenv for paest
+(Optional to use virtualenv but recommended)

-2. Clone to your env
+1. Clone to your env

-3. pip install -r requirements.txt
+2. pip install -r requirements.txt

-4. python manage.py syncdb
+3. python manage.py syncdb

-5. python manage.py runserver
+4. python manage.py runserver

-6. enjoy
+5. enjoy